Enterprises in all industry verticals and individuals are making an investment in video surveillance, given the rise in safety and security concerns.

 Elsewhere, Colorado's Greenwood Village Police Department deployed video surveillance solutions from Hikvision USA for use in its crime lab.

-IHS global says increasing number of traditional IT vendors are taking note of the opportunities in video surveillance.
+IHS global says an increasing number of traditional IT vendors are taking note of the opportunities in video surveillance.
 It forecasts the global video surveillance equipment and storage market to be worth over $28 billion by 2018.

-Axis Communications, Cisco, D-Link, Genetec, Panasonic, Huawei, Bosch Security, Hikvision, Honeywell Security, NICE Systems and Tyco are some of the major players in the world IP video surveillance and VSaaS market.
+Axis Communications, Cisco, D-Link, Genetec, Panasonic, Huawei, Bosch Security, Hikvision, Honeywell Security, NICE Systems, and Tyco are some of the major players in the world IP video surveillance and VSaaS market.